JekaK/JekaK/README.md

 ## Fun facts about me:

-- I'm a huge fan of Japanese culture and language.
-I even took a few classes in college!
+- I'm a self-taught Japanese culture enthusiast, with a love for the language, food, and fashion!
 - I love playing strategy games, especially ones that involve building and managing a city or civilization.
 - I have a sweet tooth and can never resist a good dessert.
 - I enjoy watching documentaries about science and technology, especially ones that explore futuristic concepts.